 Reducing equipment or machine down time has an instant beneficial effect on manufacturing operational availability and output.
 However, without accurate information on the true amount and causes of unplanned downtime it can be difficult to identify how it can be reduced.

 A PlantRun monitoring system that continuously and automatically captures and records machine status provides this information - with downtimes accurate to one second and exact stoppage reasons for every machine.
 Detailed down time reports, including colour graphs and charts can be produced at any time clearly highlighting where remedial action is needed.

 Downtime is often categorised in terms of short or long duration stops….

 Short duration stops

-Short stops are usually where the machine is stopped for the operator to rectify a ‘minor’ problem then restart the machine - typically lasting just a few seconds.
+Short stops or micro stops are usually where the machine is stopped for the operator to rectify a ‘minor’ problem then restart the machine - typically lasting just a few seconds.
 Most businesses are unable to accurately quantify short machine stoppage times, as they tend to go unrecorded by operators - who are often too busy and may see them as insignificant.

 With a machine monitoring system, all stoppage time is accurately recorded so it is easy to exactly quantify the downtime caused by short stoppages.
 Although often seen as negligible, accumulated short duration stops can be surprisingly large.

 For example just one 15 second short stop every 10 minutes is 12 minutes downtime over an 8 hour shift - a 2.5%loss.
 Most manufacturers will routinely experience many more short stops than this.

 Reducing the causes of short stoppages not only increases efficiency but also eases the burden on operators and results in improved man-machine ratio.

 Identifying the causes of long duration stops is particularly beneficial as focusing attention on these can greatly reduce downtime.
 To provide accurate information of long stoppages the system not only records downtime but also stoppage reasons.